bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 3:
 She arrived like a wisp on the moors, when nearly all lamps in town had doused for the night.
 The regulars circled her, pouring out of the saloon once they laid eyes on her.
 She met them  atop a white horse, wearing a white gown that drifted gently in the cool breeze.
 They led her inside, and furnished her with food and drink which she did not touch.
 Come morning, she was gone.
 Rumours began to come down the coast of a lady in white seen on the marshes when all other lights had gone out.
-She came to be seen as a patron saint of travellers, a guide over treacherous ground.
+She became known as a patron saint of travellers, a guide over treacherous ground.
+They called her Aster, after the white marsh flower.
 The next time she arrived in town, the major wasted no time offering her accommodation.
 The morning after, they found she had taken residence in an abandoned house on the outskirts.
-They called her Aster, after the white marsh flower.

 "Y'all ain't been here long.
 But Wren's takin' a liking to y'all.
 Y'know that, right?"
 Aster looks up from her broom.
 Her eyes meet Avery's, followed by a nod.